Kevin Miller (American football)

-Kevin Von Miller (born March 21, 1955) is an American former professional football wide receiver who played three seasons with the Minnesota Vikings of the National Football League (NFL).
-He played college football at the University of Louisville.
+Kevin Von Miller (born March 21, 1955) is an American former professional football player who was a wide receiver and return specialist for three seasons with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Louisville Cardinals.
 He was also a member of the Birmingham Stallions of the United States Football League (USFL).

 Early life and college

 Kevin Von Miller was born on March 21, 1955, in Weirton, West Virginia.
 He attended Weir High School in Weirton.

 Miller was a four-year letterman for the Louisville Cardinals of the University of Louisville from 1974 to 1977.
 He caught 25 passes for 361 yards and two touchdowns as a freshman in 1974.
 He recorded 17 receptions for 277 yards and two touchdowns in 1975.
 During the 1976 season, Miller totaled 10 catches for 165 yards and one touchdown and 11 carries for 69 yards and one touchdown.
 As a senior in 1977, he accumulated 20 receptions for 230 yards and one touchdown, 13 rushing attempts for 97 yards, 29 punt returns for 223 yards, and 15 kick returns for 366 yards.